acend/container-basics-training/content/en/docs/03/_index.md

 The problem is that you are now stuck in this console.
 To return to your shell press `CTRL-p` and then `CTRL-q`.

+{{% alert title="Note for Webshell" color="primary" %}}
+In the webshell the shortcuts `CTRL-p` and `CTRL-q` are not working.
+Simply close the terminal and open a new one as a workaround.
+You could also start your mariadb container with `docker run -dit -e MYSQL_ROOT_PASSWORD=my-secret-pw mariadb`, note the `d` in `-dit` which starts the container in detached mode.
+Afterward you can open a shell into the detached container as desribed below.
+{{% /alert %}}

 {{% alert title="Note for Windows" color="primary" %}}
 This might not work on Windows since the shortcuts `CTRL-p` and `CTRL-q` are already used for other purposes.
 Use `docker ps` in a seperate shell to get the container ID and then stop it using `docker stop <container>`.
 After that, you have to restart the container with `docker start <container>` or start a new container with `docker run -d ...` as described in the section _Deamons_ below.
 {{% /alert %}}